-BERKS COUNTY, Penn. – The American Civil Liberties Union of Pennsylvania and Community Justice Project have filed motions to intervene on behalf of patients in Penn State Health v.
+BERKS COUNTY, Penn. – On behalf of a patient, the American Civil Liberties Union of Pennsylvania has filed a motion to intervene in Penn State Health v.
 Pennsylvania Human Relations Commission, a lawsuit challenging the PHRC’s definition of sex discrimination.
+The case stems from Penn State Health's denial of gender-affirming care to gender-diverse patients.

-"When seeking out my gender affirming care within Penn State, I was told people like me have a place within the healthcare entity,” said Stiles.
+"When seeking out my gender-affirming care within Penn State, I was told people like me have a place within the healthcare entity,” said Stiles.
 “I took all the right steps, including following a referral to a surgeon who had operating privileges at St. Joseph Medical Center where I was then –months later– abruptly denied my medical care.
 In a call with the vice president of the hospital and the chief nursing officer, they offered a single explanation for cancelling my surgery just 13 hours before I was supposed to be in the operating room: ‘It’s against the Catholic Diocese.’”

 Rather than participate in the PHRC complaint resolution process, Penn State Health St. Joseph sued the PHRC in Commonwealth Court.
 Although the PHRC dismissed Stiles’ complaint, determining that the hospital could assert religious doctrine to discriminate on the basis of gender identity or expression, the hospital still proceeded with its lawsuit against the PHRC.
 Penn State Health St. Joseph, now joined by Penn State Health, seek to establish a religious exemption to Pennsylvania's anti-discrimination law and invalidate regulations that define sex discrimination to include gender identity or expression.